Who We Are

 We will collect information about your preferences both when you tell us what these are and by analysis of customer traffic, including by using cookies (as described below).
-It may be that some of the personal information you give us (for instance about your lifestyle or health) is sensitive personal data within the meaning of the Data Protection Act 1998.
+It may be that some of the personal information you give us (for instance about your lifestyle or health) is sensitive personal data in line with GDPR requirements.
 Any such information ("sensitive information") will only be collected by us with your express consent.
 It may be that you provide to us details of credit or debit cards or bank accounts in order to make payments to us.
 Any such information ("confidential financial information") will be used only for the specific purpose for which it is provided.

 If you are a guarantor, your information may have been provided to us by the tenant.
 For guarantors we request name and contact details, nationality and information about your relationship with the tenant.

 How we use your information

 We use your information for the following purposes:

 • to process your application for a tenancy;